Lovers of the Arctic Circle: Plot

-The movie (told from the point of view of the two main characters), opens with Otto (Fele Martinez) hanging from a tree by a parachute after surviving a fateful plane crash.
-In voiceover he reflects on how he met Ana (Najwa Nimri), his stepsister and secret lover.
+The movie (told from the point of view of the two main characters), opens with Otto hanging from a tree by a parachute after surviving a fateful plane crash.
+In voiceover he reflects on how he met Ana, his stepsister and secret lover.

-17 years before, when Ana and Otto were 8, Otto first sees Ana while rushing to retrieve a soccer ball in the forest outside their school, and is smitten immediately.
-Ana's voiceover reveals that she was also immediately enamored, but nothing is spoken.
-She had run into the forest in grief over her father's death and at first she thinks Otto might be her father's reincarnation, but she dismisses the idea after studying her father's photo in an album and finding absolutely no resemblance between them.
+17 years earlier, when Ana and Otto are 8, Otto first sees Ana while rushing to retrieve a soccer ball in the forest outside their school, and is smitten immediately.
+Ana's voiceover reveals that she is also very struck by him, but nothing is spoken.
+She had run into the forest in grief over her father's death and at first she thinks Otto might be her father's reincarnation, but dismisses the idea after studying her father's photo in an album and finding absolutely no resemblance between him and Otto.

 The next morning Otto writes a question about love on dozens of paper airplanes and sends them flying over the schoolyard.
 They're read by everyone, including Ana's mother Olga and Otto's father Álvaro, who meet for the first time while commenting on this question.
 After exchanging a few words, Álvaro offers Olga and her daughter a ride.

 Otto hears his father yelling his name, and runs to the car.
 When he opens the car door, he's shocked to see Ana in the back seat.
 She greets him warmly and openly; through her point of view we learn that she knows his name from his father's yelling and that she's surprised and delighted to see him again.
 They ride in the back seat.
 While their parents talk, Otto's voiceover reveals that he's hopelessly in love with Ana and wonders how she feels about him.

 Neither child has siblings; Olga is a widow, and Otto's parents are divorced.
 His mother Yolanda isn't taking that too well.
-Otto feels sorry for her, but he is thrilled when his father marries Ana's mother: he will be close to his one true love.
+Otto feels for her, but he is delighted when his father marries Ana's mother: he will be close to his one true love.

 The story moves forward several years.
 The two children are now in their middle teens, their unprofessed love fanatically hidden from their parents.

 Otto's mother has never gotten over her divorce and Otto is a comfort to her.
 He's concerned about her welfare and feels responsible for keeping her happy, but his longing for Ana overpowers him.